 The WooCommerce Integration notes is useful to include additional product information in meta tags and Schema markup, like the product brand, color, condition, material, size, etc.

-The WooCommerce plugin offers incomplete Schema markup for Google's Product Rich Card requirements.
+The WooCommerce plugin by Automattic offers incomplete Schema markup for Google's Product Rich Results requirements.

-The Schema markup provided by the WPSSO Schema JSON-LD Markup Pro add-on includes complete and correct markup for Google Rich Cards, with additional product images, product variations, product attributes (brand, color, condition, dimensions, EAN, GTIN-8/12/13/14, ISBN, material, MPN, size, SKU, weight, etc), product reviews, product ratings, sale start / end dates, sale prices, pre-tax prices, VAT prices, and much, much more.
+The Schema markup provided by the WPSSO Schema JSON-LD Markup Pro add-on includes complete and correct markup for Google's Product Rich Results, with additional product images, product variations, product attributes (brand, color, condition, EAN, dimensions, GTIN-8/12/13/14, ISBN, material, MPN, size, SKU, weight, etc), product reviews, product ratings, sale start / end dates, sale prices, pre-tax prices, VAT prices, and much, much more.

 Developers and WebSite Designers